 If you intend to use wire nuts, skip this step.

 From here, you can complete the splicing using a method of your choice.
 The possible ways of completing the splicing include:

 Using a Soldering Gun

 This process might take longer than the others, but it is the best option.
-You will need a soldering gun and a solder.
+You will need a soldering gun (Amazon) and a solder.

 Start heating the soldering gun, and once it’s heated, start heating the twisted wires.
 As they start melting, apply the solder appropriately to prevent the wires from disconnecting.